ceciliamoura/tech-e_haven_analysis/README.md

 There's noticeable fluctuations in the overall sales trend from 2019 to 2022.
 2020 was the strongest year, it registered the highest growth, with total sales revenue surging 163% year-over-year, driven by a 31% increase in average order value (AOV) and a 101% jump in order volume.
 Despite a 15% AOV decline in 2021, order volume still reached a record high (up 6%), suggesting a shift towards lower-priced items.
 From 2020-2022 the overall trend has been a decline in all these metrics, but with average values still higher or equal (AOV =) than those registered in 2019

-# Deep-Dive Insights
+# Key Business Questions

-These main business questions led to a detailed analysis in five main areas: sales trends, growth rates, product trends, loyalty program, and refund rates.
+These main business questions led to a detailed analysis in sales trends, growth rates, product trends, loyalty program, and refund rates.

-Key Business questions:
 * What were the monthly and yearly number of sales throughout 2019 and 2022?
 What about AOV and total sales in dollars?
 How did this differ by product and geography?
 * Which months and products performed the best / worst?
 Is there seasonality?
 * Should we keep using the loyalty program?